Breastfeeding has many health benefits for moms and babies. For example, breastfeeding will:

 - A variety of vegetables and fruits

-- Seafood, lean meats and poultry, eggs, beans, and nuts
+- Seafood, lean meats and poultry, eggs, beans, and unsalted nuts and seeds

-- Fat-free or low-fat milk – or soy products with added calcium
+- Fat-free or low-fat milk or yogurt – or soymilk with added calcium

 - Brown rice, 100% whole-wheat bread, and other whole grains